Car cabin filter: How to check & replace it

 How often should you change your filter?

-All vehicles are different, but the experts at AutoZone recommend that you check the air filter every 15,000 to 30,000 miles.
-You can change it sooner than that if you do a visual inspection and notice it is dirty.
+All vehicles are different, but you should check the air filter every 15,000 to 30,000 miles, recommends AutoZone.
+You can change it sooner if you do a visual inspection and notice it’s dirty.
 You can also check your owner's manual, which should provide a more precise service schedule.

 For most makes and models, you'll have to remove the glove box to gain access to the cabin air filter.
 If you don't know how to do this, you can check your owner's manual for instructions, says AutoZone.
 You might need a screwdriver for some vehicles, but AutoZone notes that removing the glove box is often just a matter of pressing a couple buttons.
 If your vehicle doesn't require that you remove the glove box, the owner's manual will provide information on the location of the cabin air filter.